Expert marketing authorisation support for life science products in the EU, UK and Switzerland

 Full MAA submission management

-• Compile, review, and submit eCTD dossiers aligned with EMA and national agency standards
+• Compile, publish, and submit eCTD dossiers aligned with EMA standards on your behalf

 • Manage regulatory interactions, deficiency responses, and authority meetings

-• Support tech transfer, site changes, and variations
+• Manufacturing documentation, tech transfer, and variation services

 • Act as applicant until MA approval in the EU and manage post-approval commitments